5 Phases of a Project Life Cycle

 However, depending on the project management type, participating team, and resources, stakeholders can determine the number of stages at their own discretion.

-What Are the 5 Stages of a Project?
+What Are the 5 Phases of a Project?

 Now, as you know what are the 5 phases of a project, let’s have a closer look at each of them!

-At the Project Initiation stage, project stakeholders and investors consider if a project is viable.
+At the Project Initiation phase, project stakeholders and investors consider if a project is viable.

 In a nutshell, this is when you consider what the main objective and related goals are, and what kind of resources will be needed to realize the project.

-There are 2 key documents that stakeholders should produce during the Project Initiation Stage — a project charter and stakeholder register.
+There are 2 key documents that stakeholders should produce during the Project Initiation Phase — a project charter and stakeholder register.

 A stakeholder register is a document that contains a complete list of project stakeholders and defines their impact on the project.
 This document allows a project manager to determine the duties and tasks of the specialists involved, their roles, and project expectations from each member.